Project

 Allow to change refresh rate on fullscreen mode under X11 multimonitor setups

-Added by tomman about 11 years ago.
+Added by tomman over 11 years ago.

 Status: